zhiming99/zhiming99/README.md

 - 👋 Hi, I’m zhiming, a software developer from Xi'an, China.
 - 💞️ I’m looking to collaborate on `rpc-frmwrk` project.
 It is an open source RPC software for embedded Linux.
-If you are interested in this project, please contact me via the following email. :)
+If you are interested in contributing to this project, please contact me via the following email. :)
 - 📫 woodhead99@gmail.com

 <!---